CNU COM Home Page Header

 • Participate effectively in physically taxing duties over long hours and complete timed demonstrations of skills.

-• Demonstrate the judgment and emotional stability required for full use of their intellectual abilities.
+• Demonstrate judgment and emotional stability required for full use of intellectual abilities.

 • Possess the perseverance, diligence, and consistency to complete the College of Medicine curriculum and prepare to enter the independent practice of medicine.